Discovery of the neutron: Proton–neutron model of the nucleus

 Given the problems of the proton–electron model, it was quickly accepted that the atomic nucleus is composed of protons and neutrons, although the precise nature of the neutron was initially unclear.
 Within months after the discovery of the neutron, Werner Heisenberg and Dmitri Ivanenko had proposed proton–neutron models for the nucleus.
 Heisenberg's landmark papers approached the description of protons and neutrons in the nucleus through quantum mechanics.
-While Heisenberg's theory for protons and neutrons in the nucleus was a "major step toward understanding the nucleus as a quantum mechanical system," he still assumed the presence of nuclear electrons.
+While Heisenberg's theory for protons and neutrons in the nucleus was a "major step toward understanding the nucleus as a quantum mechanical system", he still assumed the presence of nuclear electrons.
 In particular, Heisenberg assumed the neutron was a proton–electron composite, for which there is no quantum mechanical explanation.
 Heisenberg had no explanation for how lightweight electrons could be bound within the nucleus.
 Heisenberg introduced the first theory of nuclear exchange forces that bind the nucleons.
 He considered protons and neutrons to be different quantum states of the same particle, i.e., nucleons distinguished by the value of their nuclear isospin quantum numbers.

 The proton–neutron model explained the puzzle of dinitrogen.
 When 14N was proposed to consist of 3 pairs each of protons and neutrons, with an additional unpaired neutron and proton each contributing a spin of 1/2 ħ in the same direction for a total spin of 1 ħ, the model became viable.
 Soon, neutrons were used to naturally explain spin differences in many different nuclides in the same way.

 If the proton–neutron model for the nucleus resolved many issues, it highlighted the problem of explaining the origins of beta radiation.
-No existing theory could account for how electrons, or positrons, could emanate from the nucleus.
+No existing theory at the time could account for how electrons or positrons could emanate from the nucleus.
 In 1934, Enrico Fermi published his classic paper describing the process of beta decay, in which the neutron decays to a proton by creating an electron and a (as yet undiscovered) neutrino.
 The paper employed the analogy that photons, or electromagnetic radiation, were similarly created and destroyed in atomic processes.
 Ivanenko had suggested a similar analogy in 1932.
 Fermi's theory requires the neutron to be a spin-1/2 particle.
-The theory preserved the principle of conservation of energy, which had been thrown into question by the continuous energy distribution of beta particles.
+The theory preserved the principle of conservation of energy, which had been put into question by the continuous energy distribution of beta particles.
 The basic theory for beta decay proposed by Fermi was the first to show how particles could be created and destroyed.
 It established a general, basic theory for the interaction of particles by weak or strong forces.
 While this influential paper has stood the test of time, the ideas within it were so new that when it was first submitted to the journal Nature in 1933 it was rejected as being too speculative.